zacharygriffee/dagify/readme.md

 }, 1000);
 ```

-*Explanation:*
-A static node is created with a starting value of 10.
-The computed node receives the static node as a dependency and computes its value by doubling it.
-When you update the static node from 10 to 20, the computed node automatically recalculates and emits the new value (40).

 ---

-## Advanced Example: Composite and Graph with Batch Updates
+### Advanced Example: Composite and Graph with Batch Updates

-This advanced example demonstrates how to build a reactive graph that connects multiple nodes, combine them into a composite, and use batch updates for performance optimization.
+This example demonstrates how to build a reactive graph that connects multiple nodes, combine them into a composite, and use batch updates for performance optimization.
 The composite aggregates multiple nodes, while the graph manages their dependencies and connections.

 ```js
 import { createNode, createComposite, createGraph, batch } from "dagify";